Michael, Richard, and Ernie, three participants in gout clinical trials, share personal views on their experiences.

 “R: The only inconvenience was for the clinic because I had to work early, so they had to come in early for me.”

-“M: The entire time, they did exactly what they said they’re going to.
+“M: The entire time, they did exactly what they said they were going to.
 The staff is friendly, the research assistants are great, and the nurse is terrific.”